 - Criticizing your sadness leads to depression.

-If you consistently struggle with painful emotions and difficult moods, there’s a good chance it’s your relationship with your emotions that’s the problem, not the emotions themselves.
-Because treating an emotion like a problem teaches your brain to see it as a problem.
+If you consistently struggle with painful emotions and difficult moods, it’s your relationship with your emotions that’s the problem, not the emotions themselves.

-This small shift in thinking sets you up for a much healthier, more productive, and less painful relationship with your own emotions.
+This small shift in thinking sets you up for a much healthier relationship with your own emotions.

 3. What’s my story?

 Once you’ve paused to collect the facts about your situation, acknowledged your emotions with curiosity and kindness, you’re ready for the third question for better emotional intelligence:

 Anytime something bad or scary or generally upsetting happens, we create a story in our heads about that event.

 Often, this storytelling takes the form of negative self-talk, the voice inside your head that says things like: